Photo Credit: David Howells

-Judith Yan is the Artistic Director of Guelph Symphony Orchestra and Music Director and Principal Conductor of Opera on the Avalon.
+Judith Yan is a Canadian conductor, born in Hong Kong.
 Equally adept at conducting opera, ballet, and symphony, her career has taken her internationally, conducting for major companies in Europe, Asia, and North America.
-She has held Staff Conductor positions at the San Francisco Opera, the Canadian Opera Company, and the National Ballet of Canada.
+She has held Staff Conductor positions at the San Francisco Opera, the Canadian Opera Company, and the National Ballet of Canada, and is currently the Artistic Director of Guelph Symphony Orchestra (GSO) and Music Director and Principal Conductor of Opera on the Avalon.

-She looks forward to a 2017/18 season that includes An American Dream for Seattle Opera, Stravinsky’s Rite of Spring, Humperdinck’s Hansel and Gretel for GSO, Tosca and Dead Man Walking for Opera on the Avalon, Le Corsaire for Hong Kong Ballet, Swan Lake for Korean National Ballet, and a return to West Australian Ballet for the premiere of Krzysztof Pastor’s Dracula.
+An active guest conductor both in Canada and internationally, her 2017/18 season includes productions of An American Dream for Seattle Opera, Tosca for Opera on the Avalon, Le Corsaire for Hong Kong Ballet, Giselle for Korean National Ballet, and a return to West Australian Ballet for the world-premiere of Krzysztof Pastor’s Dracula.

 Upcoming in 2018/19 includes debuts with Edmonton Opera with La Traviata and Vancouver Opera with La Boheme, Estacio’s Ours at the National Arts Centre and Opera on the Avalon, Swan Lake with Korean National Ballet, and La Bayadère with West Australian Ballet.